 - Ongoing public relations impact and loss of future business

-If you are concerned about your cyber liability exposure, talk to your Trusted Choice insurance agent about cyber liability coverage.
+If you are concerned about your cyber liability exposure, talk to your insurance agent about cyber liability coverage.
 It covers defense costs, settlements and judgments related to cyber liability lawsuits.
 Cyber liability insurance also covers public relations and other related expenses that you incur in order to salvage your reputation.

 You can add cyber liability coverage to a business owners policy or a commercial general liability policy or you can purchase standalone coverage.
 Your agent can help you determine what type of coverage is best for your business.